 3. Keep it clear

 Reading an entire web page and still having no idea what a company does is frustrating.
 Don’t let your visitors—worse, your potential customers—feel that way.

 Instead, keep your website copywriting clear and to the point.
-Landing pages should focus on the value of the offer and let the user know what happens when they convert.
+Landing pages should focus on the value of the offer and let the user know what happens when they become your customer.
 Product pages should include descriptions of your products, the benefits and the features.
-And your homepage should explain exactly what your company does—and how it benefits users.
+And your homepage should explain exactly what your company sells—and how it benefits users.

-Later is a great example.
-Their homepage copy leaves no room for misinterpretation—the company offers a platform that helps anyone with Instagram marketing.
+Drizly is a great example.
+Their homepage copy leaves no room for misinterpretation-- The company is an eCommerce website that offers quick alcohol delivery to customers.

 When you’re writing copy, being engaging is great, and so is being clever for the right audience.
 But it’s important that whatever else you do, you’re always being clear.

 This is a great way to keep your website copywriting clear.
 Avoid using the passive voice in any of your constructions, and instead stick to the active voice.

 Let me explain these sentence structures.
 Passive voice occurs when the subject receives the action.
 Here’s an example: This blog post was published.
 Blog post is the subject, and published is the verb.
 Who published it, though?
 That’s not always clear in the passive voice.

 Active voice, in contrast, occurs when the subject of the sentence performs the action.
 Take a look: Unstack published this blog post.
 Here, Unstack is the subject, and it’s doing the publishing.

 Much clearer, right?